Skip to content

 If you cannot browse and select your own files, it is likely caused by new Android permissions that Google changed with their newer development kits.
 Please try this: Go to "System" -> "Apps & Notifications" -> Select "PlayZX" app -> scroll down to "Permissions" and allow "Storage" permission.

-This is likely caused by the phone/tablet's overall sound volume.
-There are two ways to change it: via a physical button on your device and through the app's "Settings" menu.
-Most of the time you will need to max out the volume.
-However, please realize that various devices have a different voltage output through their headphones jack - and some devices may simply not work since they don't output a sufficiently large voltage.
-That is not the PlayZX app problem - from the software perspective, it may be generating the "strongest" wave file possible (with maxed out, clamped values), while your contemporary device's hardware bits simply do not provide enough signal volume to feed those old micros which were based on a 5-Volts technology.
+This is likely caused by the phone/tablet’s overall sound volume.
+There are two ways to change it: via a physical button on your device and the app’s “Settings” menu.
+Most of the time, you will need to max out the volume.
+However, please realize that various devices have a different voltage output through their headphones jack – and some devices may not work since they don’t output a sufficiently large voltage.
+That is not the PlayZX app problem – from the software perspective, it may be generating the “strongest” wave file possible (with maxed out, clamped values), while your contemporary device’s hardware bits do not provide enough signal volume to feed those old micros which were based on a 5-Volts technology.

-For example, my Samsung tablet outputs 2.2Vpp on its jack but my Motorola phone does only 1.14Vpp.
+For example, my Samsung tablet outputs 2.2Vpp on its jack, but my Motorola phone does only 1.14Vpp.
 Both still work reliably when I invert one stereo channel.

 • Can I do anything else to increase the volume?